puppetlabs/puppet-docs/README.markdown

 Copyright
 ---------

-Copyright (c) 2009-2010 Reductive Labs.
+Copyright (c) 2009-2010 Puppet Labs.
 See LICENSE for details.